decaporg/jekyll-decap-cms/README.md

 fill in your new Client ID and Client Secret in the Github Authentication Provider and check the **Enable GitHub** box.

+Update the `repo` field in `admin/config.yml` with the path to your repo.

 Now anybody with write access to your GitHub repository can log in at yoursite.netlify.com/admin and use the CMS.